SAP-samples/teched2025-AD161/exercises/ex1/README.md

     cds export -s sap.capire.flights.data --to ../apis/flights-data
     ```
     This creates the API package as folder _apis/flights-data_ directly in our workspace folder.
+    Usually you would publish the API package, e.g. via npm or github.
+For our session it
+    is sufficient to have it inside the workspaces folder.

 3. Add these lines to the end of the generated file _apis/flights-data/index.cds_:
     ```cds